jaya2523/_DailyNotes/SpringBootNotes.md

 - first static block will run then, instance then object??
 - if adding not camed in code but showing while fetching
  <h3>Annotations used</h3>
-- -SpringBootApplication
+1. SpringBootApplication
-- -GetMapping
+2. GetMapping
-- -PostMapping
+3. PostMapping
-- -RequestMapping
+4. RequestMapping
-- -RestController
+5. RestController
-- -Component
+6. Component
-- -GetWired
+7. GetWired
-- -DeleteMapping
+8. DeleteMapping
-- -PatchMapping
+9. PatchMapping
-- -OptionsMapping
+10. OptionsMapping
-- -@Document(collection = "journal_entries") for sql queries
+11. @Document(collection = "journal_entries") for sql queries
-- -Service
+12. Service
-- -Autowired
+13. Autowired
 - -

 #Lombok - library